TooMuchFish/Lab-Report-4/lab-report-4.md

 # Run the test with my implementation repository
 - Code screenshot

-- Output screenshot
+- Terminal output screenshot

 # Run the test with the reviewed implementation repository in week 7
 - Code screenshot

-- Output screenshot
+- Terminal output screenshot

 # Answers the following 3 questions